 As you achieve measurement and improvement, allow staff to create and hang posters on the individual floors highlighting their successes, awards, and goals achieved.
-If a specific area hits its goal for the quarter, they receive a poster for the floor, stars for ID badges, and leadership (we recommend the CEO) presents the area with its award.
+If a specific group hits its goal for the quarter, create a special poster for the floor, stars for ID badges, or ask leadership (we recommend the resident director) may present the floor or unit with an award.